KrisChan33/BatchScripts/README.md

 ### Batch Script #1 : Delete All Temporary Files Every 5 Seconds

 <h4>This Batch Script can delete all Temporary file Every 5 Seconds.</h4>
- what the Batch can delete? this are the example;
+ What the Batch can delete or remove? this are the example;

 -  Internet cookies